zimmemeg/WFP/README.md

 12/17/13 - Created CodeIgniter file structure.<br>
 12/18/13 - Got pages to display.
 Working on log in and detail display.<br>
 12/18/13 - All files in Codeigniter file structure.
 Log in functioning, admin files included within main folder.
-Working on displaying latest and posting to the database.
+Working on displaying latest and posting to the database.<br>
+12/18/13 - Webpage functioning.
+Final update for launch.